Walks in Woodgate Valley

 The Green Route – 1 mile

-Leave the Visitor Centre and go through the horse fields.
+Leave the Visitor Centre and take the path between the horse meadows, leading down to the stream.

 At the bottom of these fields make a left turn following the streamside and past the Trekking Centre, then follow Watery Lane.